Hermann Franke establishes a sheet-metal business in Rorschach, Switzerland.

 Franke celebrates its first hundred years of entrepreneurship.

-Franke has 72 subsidiaries with more than 9’000 employees in 37 countries and generates consolidated sales of CHF 2.1 billion.
+Franke has 70 subsidiaries with around 9’000 employees in 37 countries and generates consolidated sales of CHF 2.1 billion.